GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 ```
 ### Function Structure
 Function parameters should be limited to what is absolutely required for testing (ideally having at
 most 4 parameters).
-In more cases,
-this is project specific information or the path to an external file.
-For example, project specific
+In most cases, this is project specific information or the path to an external
-information (such as `projectId`) or a `filePath` for an external file is acceptable, while a
+file.
+For example, project specific information (such as `projectId`) or a `filePath` for an
-parameter for the type of a file or a specific action is not.
+external file is acceptable, while a parameter for the type of a file or a specific action is not.

 Any declared function parameters should include a no-arg, overloaded function with examples for how
 the user can initialize the function parameters and call the entrypoint for the snippet.
 If the